 I was expecting to see some plaques or memorials to a time when Whitehaven had a very special place in history – the only British town to be invaded by the American Navy.
 Here’s the story…

-It started with a colourful character called John Paul Jones – no, not the bassist with Led Zeppelin, although he might have been better at it – but an 18th century sailor.
+It started with a colourful character called John Paul Jones – no, not the bassist with Led Zeppelin, although he might have done a lot better – but an 18th century sailor.
 Born in Kirkcudbright in Scotland (just 27 miles away from Whitehaven as the crow flies, or the ship sails) he started his maritime career at the age of 13, sailing out of Whitehaven.
 He rose up the ranks quickly, but after an incident where his sword ended up through the body of one of his fellow crew, he felt his chances might be better in the colony of Virginia, where he joined the American Navy and got command of a ship.

 As invasions go, it was a pretty poor attempt.
 In 1999, perhaps feeling a bit sorry for poor old JPJ for being such a rubbish invader, the people of Whitehaven formally pardoned him for his raid on the town, in the presence of Lt.
 Steve Lyons representing the US Naval Attaché to the UK.